INSO-World/Trinocular/ReadMe.md

 - Passsword: The value you set in the `/secrets/postgres.txt` file
 - Make sure to enable 'Show all databases'

+## Quirks of the Repository Service
+The repository service is a little special compared to the other NodeJS base services in this project.
+It requires the `nodegit` library to interact with git repositories.
+The library is a wrapper for libgit2 and provides JS bindings to the git backend without the need to interface through the CLI.

+`nodegit` contains C code to bind with libgit2 and thus makes use of NodeJS native bindings interface.
+Therefore when installing it via npm it automatically gets built via the node gyp toolchain.
+However, this requires a bunch of additional software to be present in the container such as Python, a C++ toolchain, and some other stuff.
+As we could not get it working on the node:alpine image even with installing the missing dependencies, we decided to switch to the full-blown node:bookworm image based on Debian.
+Unfortunately, this image is considerable larger.

+Furthermore when building the repository service container image for the first time, installing `nodegit` via `npm` triggers the build process which is very slow compared to all other steps.
+It often takes more than 10 minutes.
+For this reason, we move `nodegit` into its own wrapper module to that gets processed in the `Dockerfile` as a separate layer, similarly to the `common` module.
+There it is the very first layer, so that the number of needed rebuilds is mostly eliminated.

+Another source of strangeness we observed is that `npm` does not behave correctly when installing modules via a `package.json` alone.
+Without a lock file present (`package-lock.json`) it just hangs indefinitely without producing an error.
+Hence, when adding/removing any libraries from the repo service, or any module used by the repo service make sure to keep the lock file up to date, especially if you are using an alternative package manager such as yarn or pnpm.

 [node_env]: https://nodejs.org/en/learn/getting-started/nodejs-the-difference-between-development-and-production